RevolutionVA/popup-meetup/README.md

 ### For Venues

 Want to host a Pop-up Meetup?
 Open an issue using the **Venue Submission** template.
-We're looking for spaces across all 757 cities — Norfolk, Virginia Beach, Chesapeake, Hampton, Newport News, Suffolk, and Williamsburg.
+We're looking for spaces across all 757 cities — Norfolk, Portsmouth, Virginia Beach, Chesapeake, Hampton, Newport News, Suffolk, and Williamsburg.

 ## Review Process